pedropgusmao/mlsys/README.md

 ###  CIFAR10 Training times on Raspberry Pi devices

-Using the same setup as before, we ran a similar experiment on two different generations of Raspberry Pi's (3 and 4) to measure the speed-up in processing time.
+Using the same setup as the above, we ran a similar experiment on two different generations of Raspberry Pi's (3 and 4), using a batch size of 64 samples, to measure the speed-up in processing time accross different generations.
 This example shows Flower's capability of distinguishing between on-device compute time and communication+aggregation times.

 ```